DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-17-improving-course-previews.md

 ---
-title: Improving course previews
+title: Improving the course preview
-description: We updated the draft course previews to make it easier to see and update missing content
+description: We updated the the draft course preview to make it easier to view and update missing content
 date: 2023-03-17
 tags:
   - courses